MateusFacioli/CS50X/README.md

 Simple hello world in C, using hello.c file.
 Printing blocks in Mario Game, using mario.c file.
 Printing blocks2 in Mario Game, using mario2.c file.
-Giving change (minimum of coins)  in real life, using cash.c file.
+Giving change Greedy Algorithm (minimum of coins)  in real life, using cash.c file.